 When you connect to the Internet, the openSUSE Updater automatically checks whether software updates for your system are available.
 An openSUSE Updater applet in the system tray of your panel informs you about the availability of updates and lets you easily install them with just a few clicks.
 The applet icon changes color and appearance depending on the availability of updates for your system.
-For detailed information about how to install software updates with openSUSE Updater and how to configure openSUSE Updater, refer to Section "Keeping the System Up-to-date" (Chapter 3, Installing or Removing Software, †Start-Up).
+For detailed information about how to install software updates with openSUSE Updater and how to configure openSUSE Updater, refer to the Start-Up Guide.